 Comuna 13 Tour Recommendations (And How to Visit By Yourself)

-For exploring Comuna 13, you have three options: free walking tours, paid-for tours and going and exploring by yourself.
 Each has its pros and cons and each will suit different people.

 Free Walking Tours of Comuna 13

 The Comuna 13 free walking tours typically start at San Javier Station.
-Here, you’ll meet your guide and group before heading into the Comuna by bus, the price of which (1500 COP) is not included in your tour.
+Here, you’ll meet your guide and group before heading into the Comuna by bus, the price of which (2000 COP) is not included in your tour.

-Each tour company and guide will take a slightly different route and approach to showing you the best of the area.
 However, you can expect your Comuna 13 tour to include watching rappers and street dancers and visiting art galleries and coffee shops (with free samples).
 As well as learning more about the different pieces of street art.

 Recommendations for English and Spanish walking tours: Civitatis, Guru Walk and Zippy Tours.